StavrosMak/StavrosMak/README.md

 Engineering.
 With a burning passion for web development, I enjoy creating and bringing websites to life.
-Throughout my academic journey, I’ve been honing my skills in creating intuitive interfaces and mastering the art of general web development.nt.
+Throughout my academic journey, I’ve been honing my skills in creating user-friendly interfaces and mastering the art of general web development.
 I'm open to growth and advancement in this field, always welcoming new opportunities for learning and improvement.
 <h3 align="left">Languages and Tools:</h3>